Hengle/codestyle/Python.md

     print ("This is much nicer.\n"
            "Do it this way.\n")

-    “”“This is a nice string"""
+    """This is a nice string"""
 ```
 ```
 bad：